inscapist/terraform-k3s-private-cloud/docs/getting-started.md

 To run this module, simply

 1. Select the VPC that you wish to deploy k3s in
 2. Carve out a subnet of the VPC to deploy this in.
-Ensure the cidr range is unused by other sbuynets
+Ensure the cidr range is unused by other subnets
 3. Use `cloudposse/dynamic-subnets` to create new additional subnets.
 This is a cleaner approach

 Refer [example](../examples/k3s-in-existing-vpc).